 My journey in the field of robotics started with my first internship right after high school.
 I was given a dare by my mentors to create a flight controller for a quadcopter and a GPS-IMU-based waypoint follower from scratch.
 These projects marked the beginning of my journey in the field of mobile robotics.

 I have interned at two UAV/UGV related start-ups, worked as a project intern at IIT-Delhi for two different projects, one related to ADAS, and the other related to autonomous driving.
 I am currently a remote research intern at the University of Washington, working on multi-agent navigation with the MuSHR team.
-I also started providing technical consultancy to a start-up at the beginning of the 2020-pandemic to learn what goes into building one up from the ground.
+I also started providing technical consultancy to start-ups in the robotics/UAV sector at the beginning of the 2020-pandemic.

 You can refer to my CV for more details.

 My areas of interest include robust state estimation, trajectory optimization, and control for aggressive maneuvering.
+I also tinker with computer vision from time to time.
 The common theme amongst these is that I try to use computationally constrained hardware.
 I use my UGV platform for testing out ideas in these domains safely in the real world and simulations for testing them for UAVs.
+I'm also currently working on a simulator for the MuSHR car as well which can be used for testing micro-ground vehicle algorithms.

-I also take an interest in teaching and have prepared a detailed but interesting control-systems tutorial for students (link below).
+I also take an interest in teaching and have prepared tutorials/conducted classes for undergrad students in the past.